-- Other cases where category A characteristics and C are absent. - A significant role where offending is a part of group activity. - Operational or management function within a chain - Motivated by financial or other advantage, whether or not operating alone - Some awareness and understanding of scale of operation
+- Other cases where level A and C characteristics are absent. - A significant role where offending is a part of group activity. - Operational or management function within a chain - .
+Motivated by financial or other advantage, whether or not operating alone - Some awareness and understanding of scale of operation

-SEROUSNESS - level C - Lesser
+SEROUSNESS - Level C - Lesser